Rudrabha/Wav2Lip/README.md

 --------
 **Terms of Use**
 --------
-The codebase should ONLY be used for non-commercial use.
+The codebase should ONLY be used for non-commercial purposes.
 Any video produced using this code MUST clearly cite this repository and unambiguously portray itself as synthetically generated.

 Prerequisites
 -------------